USSBA/sba-gov-funding-sources/README.md

 # COVID-19 Funding Sources
 Single page to display COVID-19 funding sources on SBA.gov.
 The agency compiled a spreadsheet of alternative funding sources that are available to small business owners seeking relief during the COVID-19 pandemic.
 This single page tool was designed and developed to help business owners find options in their local zipcode.
 This was also a technology experiment that challenges the idea you need a modern JavaScript framework (e.g. React) to be productive.
 It was originally conceived of after a fully staffed development team (8 members) estimated it would take 4-6 weeks (2-3 sprints) to complete the project, using an established stack using React/Redux.

-The result is that a team of 2 developers was able to create a working prototype in 4 hours and a fully functional tool in 1 week (the additional time was spent on CSS customization), using a completely Vanilla JavaScript approach.
-It took incremental work over another 1 week to get the page styled to an Minimum Viable Project (MVP) level in the eyes of the designer.
+The result is that a team of 2 developers created a working prototype in 4 hours and a fully functional tool in 1 week (the additional time was spent on CSS customization), using a completely Vanilla JavaScript approach.
+It took incremental work over another 1 week to get the page styled to an Minimum Viable Project (MVP).
 In short, a much smaller team using simpler technology (that's also easier to maintain) was actually somewhere between 50-75% faster in this given case.
+It's amazing how fast you can build something functional, when you don't have to worry about a build tool, transpiling, or leanring/managing a framework.

 You can see the [final result here](https://www.sba.gov/covid-19-funding-sources/index.html).

 ## Philosophy
 Use the smallest, easiest to maintain technology that you possibly can, and then run it with zero upkeep, because what you build must last forever(tm).
+We wanted to embrace this approach as it has been championed by the agency's Chief Enterprise Architect, [Bill Hunt](https://github.com/krusynth), and we were inspired to only use Vanilla JavaScript by the excellent work of [Chris Ferdinandi](https://github.com/cferdinandi).

 ### Frontend
 Bootstrap with modern HTML and CSS template: [HTML5 Boilerplate](https://html5boilerplate.com/).